ka-9/DataGem/Technology Data/Technology Data.md

 * ## [BatteryML: An Open-Source Tool for Machine Learning on Battery Degradation](https://github.com/microsoft/BatteryML)

   **Aim:**
-  BatteryML aims to facilitate research and development in machine learning for analyzing and predicting lithium battery degradation to address critical commercial scenarios.
+  Microsoft's BatteryML aims to facilitate research and development in machine learning for analyzing and predicting lithium battery degradation to address critical commercial scenarios.

   **Use Cases:**